 The National Park Service (NPS) is one of four federal land-managing agencies with WSR management responsibilities.
-NPS works with these federal agencies, as well as state and local governments, landowners, and non-profit organizations, in a variety of ways to protect and enhance National Wild and Scenic Rivers as follows:
+The NPS works with these federal agencies, as well as state and local governments, landowners, and non-profit organizations.
+The NPS works in a variety of ways to protect and enhance National Wild and Scenic Rivers as follows:

 Wild and Scenic Rivers Within National Parks

 The NPS is responsible for the full range of responsibilities to protect and enhance rivers under the National Wild and Scenic Rivers Act, as well as responsibilities for overall park management.